Next UK Election Odds: What Price Are Labour, Conservatives And Reform UK For 2029?

 Reform are growing and the Tories surely cannot perform any worse than they did in 2024.

-If the Conservatives do fail to grow their numbers in 2029 then that will probably be to the benefit of Reform, not the Lib Dems.
+If the Conservatives do fail to grow their numbers in 2029, then that will probably be to the benefit of Reform, not the Lib Dems, who are 40/1 to win most seats and 200/1 for a majority.

 The Green party won four seats at the last election and have plenty of support across the country.
-However, the way the UK election system works means they’re never going to get near a majority.
+However, the way the UK election system works means they are never going to get near a majority.

 While Reform have grown out of the fringes, the Greens still remain on the periphery.